denten/denten.github.io/_includes/CV/04-publications.md

 1. "Author Function: A Literary History of Artificial Intelligence."
 Book manuscript under contract with The University of Chicago Press as of February, 2019.
 2. "Distributed Agency in the Novel."
-Article under review, Spring 2019.
+Article under review at *Novel*, Spring 2019.
 3. "The Evolution of Literary Cooperation."
 Book manuscript in progress.
-4. "Media Migrant," chapter forthcoming in *Understanding Flusser, Understanding Modernism*, ed. by Aaron Jaffe , Rodrigi Martini, and Michael F. Miller.
-Bloomsbury, 2019.
-5. "Computational Narratology: Time, Space, and Agency in the Novel."
+4. "Computational Narratology: Time, Space, and Agency in the Novel."
 Book manuscript in early stages of development.